-On the surface, the series of proverbs concerns being wary of exploitive personalities in general and, especially, exploitive personalities who are sitting in positions of influence and power.
+On the surface, the series of proverbs concerns being wary of exploitative personalities in general and, especially, exploitative personalities who are sitting in positions of influence and power.
 Verses 1-3 warn against getting too close to the ruler because he most likely has ulterior motives and he is thinking of using you to further himself.

 Verses 4 and 5 warn us to check our own motivations and desires, because if there is a strong drive and ambition to accomplish, and in this case accrue wealth, then we are much more likely to fall into the trap of allowing ourselves to be used in an immoral scheme because of our desires.

 Verses 6-8 warn us to look beyond what is attractive to our senses and discern what is in the person's heart.
-It is evil, in this case, in these verses, and you are being set up to be used for his ends all the while he is promising you riches—riches that, in the end, are going to cause you grief.
+It is evil, I in these verses, and you are being set up to be used for his ends all the while he is promising you riches—riches that, in the end, are going to cause you grief.